SplendidStrontium/andromede/cantrips/index.md

 		* caster's target is drained of kinetic/thermal energy, eg creating ice from water.
 	* _Condense_
 		* caster gathers latent water vapor to condense an orb between their palms approx 3in diameter
+* **Evocation**
+	* _Light_
+		* target object glows dimly, eg an ember's glow, or if concentrated, a pocket flashlight or laser pointer.
+Quality of existing light may be changed, such as to make something appear another color.
+	* _Sound_
+		* sound emits from local location, ie throwing one's voice; the sound may be anything in memory, but sound volume/pitch are around caster's natural abilities
 * **Gastronomy**
 	* _Affect Taste_
 		* caster changes taste of a food.
 Smell is neutralized.